 GD Topic - Making India a Semiconductor Powerhouse: The SEMICON India Programme

-With MBA entrance exams going on, candidates planning to get admission in MBA must prepare well for the Group Discussion Round.
-Find detailed information on India’s Initiatives to be a Semiconductor Powerhouse and the SEMICON India Programme.
+Read this article for a Group Discussion on India’s Initiatives to be a Semiconductor Powerhouse and SEMICON India Programme.

-Group Discussion is the second step in the MBA admission process.
-For admission to the MBA programme, candidates have to first take the entrance exam.
-There are several entrance exams for MBA admissions, including, CATXATSNAPNMAT, and MAH MBA CET.
-Once the entrance exams are over, candidates with the required percentile can participate in the GD/PI round at their desired B-school, like IIM, XLRI Jamshedpur, SBIM Pune, etc. During the GD round, a group of candidates have to indulge in a discussion of the given topic for about 20-25 minutes.
+For admission to MBA programme, candidates have to first take any MBA entrance exam and then participate in Group Discussion round, if selected, at their target college.
+There are several entrance exams for MBA admissions, including CAT, XAT, SNAP, NMAT and MAH MBA CET.
+During Group Discussion Round, a group of candidates has to indulge in a discussion of the given topic for about 20-25 minutes.
 During the discussion, the candidates are supposed to showcase their communication skills, critical thinking ability, leadership skills, time management skills, and English proficiency.
 Based on the scores given by the judging panel, the selected students can move on to the next part of the admission process in MBA.

 Check Out: Best MBA Colleges in India

-• The Global Semiconductor Race: India’s Position in the World
+- India’s Position for Semiconductors in the World

 What is Semiconductor?

-As we have all studied in basic science, there are conductors, from which current can flow easily, and insulators which resist the flow of current.
-Now, between these materials, comes the semiconductors.
-Semiconductors are materials like silicon or germanium, which can regulate the flow of electricity by adding small amounts of impurities, called dopants (including phosphorus, antimony, indium, gallium, etc.), through a process called doping.
-These semiconductors are the base of the Semiconductor Chips, which are tiny yet powerful electronic circuits found in smartphones, televisions, refrigerators, air conditioners, national security systems such as drones, missiles and radars, and in advanced technologies like artificial intelligence, machine learning, and blockchain.
+As we have all studied in basic science, there are conductors from which current can flow easily, and insulators that resist flow of current.
+Now, between these materials are semiconductors.
+They are materials like silicon or germanium which can regulate flow of electricity by adding small amounts of impurities called dopants, including phosphorus, antimony, indium, gallium, etc., through a process called doping.
+These semiconductors are base of Semiconductor Chips, which are tiny yet powerful electronic circuits found in smartphones, televisions, refrigerators, air conditioners, national security systems such as drones, missiles and radars, and in advanced technologies like artificial intelligence, machine learning and blockchain.

 Types of Chips